tisztamo/Junior/prompt.md

 ## Contributing and Support

 Contributions are welcome!
 Remember, we eat our own dog food in this project.
-This project is designed to write itself.
+Junior is designed to write itself.
 Your main role will be to oversee the work, provide detailed prompts, and review the outcomes.

 For support, please create an issue in the GitHub repository.

 **Note:** For meaningful results, it's recommended to use the GPT-4 model or a more recent version.

 ```